nishagarg976/CollaborativeWhiteboard/replit.md

 ## Overview

 This is a real-time collaborative whiteboard application built with a modern web stack.
 The application allows users to join whiteboard rooms using simple room codes and collaborate in real-time with drawing capabilities and live cursor tracking.
+The project follows the MERN-style architecture with React.js components, Node.js/Express backend, and WebSocket support for real-time collaboration.

 ## User Preferences

 Preferred communication style: Simple, everyday language.

+## Recent Changes

+✓ Restructured frontend to use .js components instead of .tsx files
+✓ Updated component structure to match requested specification
+✓ Added comprehensive WebSocket event support (join-room, leave-room, cursor-move, draw-start, draw-move, draw-end, clear-canvas)
+✓ Fixed backend LSP errors and improved type safety
+✓ Maintained existing drawing functionality while adapting to new structure

 ## System Architecture